mishelashala/zettelkasten/reference/Databases.md

 Database Design for Mere Mortals, p181

+#### Field design is dictated by the purpose of the data

+"Defining field specifications compels you to acquire a complete understanding of the nature and purpose of the data in the database."

+Database Design for Mere Mortals, p265

+#### Meaning of null

+"Null does not represent a blank - it represents a missing or unknown value."

+Database Design for Mere Mortals, p279

 ### Attribute Design

 "Attributes should represent one and only one characteristic or property of an entity.
 They should not represent multiple characteristics or properties."